 Duties and Responsibilities

-The Air Force Enlisted Classification Manual (PDF) describes the crew chief's duties in four broad areas:
+The Air Force Enlisted Classification Manual describes the crew chief's duties in four broad areas:

 Like most other technicians, crew chiefs need to have a normal color vision to get the job.
 They must also pass a background check with eligibility for a secret security clearance.

 It's hard to say how long the rest of a crew chief's initial schooling takes.
-This official fact sheet 404 from the Air Force claims initial training at Sheppard lasts close to three months, though that probably won't include training on a specific aircraft.
+This official fact sheet from the Air Force claims initial training at Sheppard lasts close to three months, but that may not include training on a specific aircraft.

-See, it's up to the Air Force which aircraft a particular crew chief will train to work on, so if you've got your eye on a favorite, you may be out of luck.
-After learning basic principles, airmen may be assigned to specialize in maintenance of such craft as F-15 or F-16 fighter jets, the A-10 Thunderbolt, training aircraft, helicopters, the U-2 reconnaissance plane (not the band) or the one that's set to replace most other jets, the F-35 Joint Strike Fighter.
-Where and how long a crew chief trains depends on which craft the Air Force assigns.
+It's up to the Air Force which aircraft a particular crew chief will train to work on, so if you've got your eye on a favorite, you may be out of luck.
+After learning basic principles, airmen may be assigned to specialize in maintenance of such craft as F-15 or F-16 fighter jets, the A-10 Thunderbolt, training aircraft, helicopters, the U-2 reconnaissance plane, or the F-35 Joint Strike Fighter.

 Certifications and Career Outlook

-With additional training and testing, the Community College of the Air Force (CCAF) Credentialing and Education Research Tool (CERT) tells us crew chiefs may want to look into some of these professional certifications to bolster their resume:
+With additional training and testing, the Community College of the Air Force (CCAF) Credentialing and Education Research Tool (CERT) indicate crew chiefs may want to look into some of these professional certifications to bolster their resume:

 - FAA-Certified Airframe or Powerplant Mechanic